cormacrelf/angular-skyhook/packages/angular-skyhook/README.md

 ### Goals

-* **High performance.** Most code runs outside the Angular zone, and re-enters precisely where necessary.
-You should be able to take full advantage of `OnPush` change detection.
+* **High performance.** All code runs outside the Angular zone, and re-enters in batches only where strictly necessary, such that change detection runs precisely as many times as you need it to, with no extra configuration.
+  You should also be able to take full advantage of `OnPush` change detection.

 * Largely possible to **translate `react-dnd` code** and examples into Angular (see [Translating React Code][translating]).